This website uses cookies to ensure you get the best experience on our website. Learn more

 Savuti Camp is about 30km due west of the Savuti Marsh, and the famous Savuti area of Chobe National Park.

-Activities at Savuti Camp revolve around 4WD game drives up and down the Savuti Channel and then into the surrounding mopane woodlands (although generally this vegetation is less productive for game-viewing).
-Note that Savuti Camp is in a private reserve, and so it conducts night drives, its vehicles are allowed to drive off the road, and qualified guides are allowed to lead walking safaris with clients.
-Do not confuse this area with the area around Savuti Marsh, within Chobe National Park– which operates very differently.
-Fishing and boating is also available depending on water levels.
+Activities at Savuti Camp revolve around 4WD game drives up and down the Savuti Channel and into the surrounding mopane woodlands (although generally this vegetation is less productive for game-viewing).
+Fishing and boating are also available, depending on water levels.

-Guests spending three nights at either Savuti or its sister-camp, DumaTau, have the exciting option of pre-arranging a night sleeping out in one of the game-hides.
-These are elevated wooden structures overlooking a water-hole or part of the channel.
-Guests are driven to the hide where a bed, complete with mosquito net, is set up and dinner can be served.
+Guests spending three nights at Savuti Camp have the exciting option of pre-arranging a night sleeping out in the elevated hide that overlooks the Zibadianja Lagoon.
+During the afternoon, guests are driven to the hide where a bed, complete with mosquito net, and shower facilities are set up and dinner is served.
 A guide sleeps nearby for added security.

 Our view